Backend Engineer Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for backend engineers in Florida?

 Several large Florida-based employers have established sponsorship track records for backend engineers.
-UKG (Ultimate Kronos Group) in Weston, Chewy in Plantation, Citrix in Fort Lauderdale, and defense contractors like L3Harris in Melbourne regularly hire backend engineers and have filed H-1B petitions.
+UKG (Ultimate Kronos Group) in Weston, Chewy in Plantation, Citrix in Fort Lauderdale, and defense contractors like L3Harris in Melbourne regularly hire backend engineers and have filed H-1B visa petitions.
 Miami's growing fintech sector, including companies like Visa and World Fuel Services, also sponsors backend engineering roles.

 Which visa types are most common for backend engineer roles in Florida?

 The H-1B is the most common visa for backend engineers in Florida, as software development roles typically qualify as specialty occupations requiring at least a bachelor's degree in computer science or a related field.
-Candidates from Australia may qualify for the E-3, and Canadian or Mexican nationals can explore the TN visa under the USMCA.
-Employers may also support L-1 transfers for engineers already working at a multinational company.
+Candidates from Australia may qualify for the E-3 visa, and Canadian or Mexican nationals can explore the TN visa under the USMCA.
+Employers may also support L-1 visa transfers for engineers already working at a multinational company.

 Which cities in Florida have the most backend engineer sponsorship jobs?